Most parents would be thrilled to have one child graduate at the top of their high school class, let alone two. Or three.

 A dash of sibling rivalry, some brotherly love and a side of support from their parents drove the Maritato brothers to the top of their classes, they said.

-She said they got the knack from their father, Peter, the chair of the engineering department at Suffolk County Community College, who stoked their interest in engineering as children by bringing home circuit models for them to play with.
+Maxwell, 21, the 2014 valedictorian, and Nicholas, 19, the 2016 salutatorian, were both “extremely self-motivated” and had a natural aptitude for science and math, according to their mother, Dorothy.
+She said they got the knack from their father, Peter, the chairman of the engineering department at Suffolk County Community College, who stoked their interest in engineering as children by bringing home circuit models for them to play with.

-Nicholas, a freshman biomedical engineering major at Johns Hopkins University in Baltimore, said he felt some pressure to “live up to” the high watermark left by his brother, but mostly he saw him as an inspiration.
+Nicholas, a freshman biomedical engineering major at Johns Hopkins University in Baltimore, said he felt some pressure to live up to the high watermark left by his brother, but mostly he regarded him as an inspiration.

 “I felt like he was always there for me if I ever needed anything,” Nicholas said.
 “Seeing his work ethic and how much pride he had in his work really inspired me to approach life and academics the same way.”